 Parents/guardians/caregivers should be invited to provide input on the development and implementation of this policy.

+Charter School shall establish and widely disseminate a referral process to all parents/guardians/caregivers/families, so they are aware of how to respond to a crisis and are knowledgeable about protocols and school, community-based, and crisis resources.

+Community-based organizations that provide evidence-based suicide-specific treatments shall be highlighted on the Charter School’s website with treatment referral options marked accordingly.

+Staff autoreplies during vacations or absences shall include links to resources and phone/text numbers so parents and students have information readily available.

 All parents/guardians/caregivers may have access to suicide prevention training that addresses the following:

 Suicide risk factors, warning signs, and protective factors.